microsoft/pxt-arcade/docs/courses/csintro3/structure/additions.md

 ### ~hint

-In future activities, the solutions will be limited to show the sections of the code that have been updated - in particular, any namespaces that were changed, as well any top level code that was modified.
+In future activities, the solutions will be limited to show the sections of the code that have been updated.

 This will help focus on the sections of the code that are relevant to each task, without having to search through the entire game's code for every single change.
+If a portion of a namespace or a certain function is not shown, that will usually mean the code is to remain **unmodified**, not that it should be **deleted**.

 ### ~